simurgh9/homework/README.md

 ### Examples

 For Latex, get the homework class and style files and place them in the same directory as your latex document (`*.tex`).
+Or, if you want them available globally, [read this](https://tex.stackexchange.com/q/1137/215221).
 Here is a complete valid document.

 ```latex
 \documentclass{homework}